womei/womeijerdotcom/docs/index.markdown

 ## The Before Times

-Before my PhD I worked as a bike designer, co-founded a start up, and some other stuff, info [here](./work/exprience.html)
+Before my PhD I worked as a bike designer, co-founded a start up, and some other stuff: info [here](./work/exprience.html).